Marcioshub/trivia-questions/README.md

 ## Installation

-before using please install the the required React files
+Before using please install the the required React files

 ```bash
 npm install